mixotricha/makertron_client/README.md

 The design goal is that with the Makertron client and server code you can develop complex constructive geometry at ‘scale’ and at ‘speed’ in a formal language.
 This is a step towards specification driven cad design.
 Because of the nature of this design multi core processing and parallelisation becomes possible.

 As Makertron develops it will gain the ability to manage complex assembly and production tasks from the start of the design pipe line all the way through to manufacturing.
 This will include quality operations on geometry.
 Easy connectivity with the Internet of things.
-All of the features that we should expect from any pre formant 'modern' language.
-Because that is what the Makertron is.
+All of the features that we should expect from any performant web aware modular 'modern' language.

 <h2>How Do I Build It?</h2>